-Can I file a petition challenging more than one conviction and sentence?
+Can I file a petition challenging more than one conviction or sentence?

-No. A petitioner who seeks relief from judgments entered by more than one court must file separate petitions covering the judgment(s) of each court.
+No. A petitioner who seeks relief from more than one conviction and/or sentence must file a separate petition for each conviction and/or sentence.
 See Rule 2 of the Rules Governing 2254 Cases.

-How do I complete the Section 2241 form?
+How do I complete a Section 2254 form?

-First, be sure you have the correct form: "Petition for Writ of Habeas Corpus under 28 U.S.C. § 2241."
-This form also is known as AO 242.
+First, be sure you have the correct form: "Petition under 28 U.S.C. § 2254 for Writ of Habeas Corpus by a Person in State Custody."
+This form also is known as AO 241.